Book with the owner direct

 Description

-Of course, most of us like to spend more time outside than in on holiday, so there are sunbeds by the pool and a dining terrace with bbq and plancha for outside dining. beneath the shade of a tree which overhangs the terrace.
+Of course, most of us like to spend more time outside than in on holiday, so there are sunbeds by the pool and a dining terrace with a seating area, bbq and gas plancha for outside dining beneath the shade of a tree which overhangs the terrace.
 The surrounding countryside is rural France at its most magical, an almost-forgotten world of medieval towns, imposing châteaux and deep gorges cut by the languorous river Lot.

 The local area